+ Expand All

 Yes.
 We recommend continuing the medication for at least two years even if you are completely seizure-free before attempting to wean off them completely.
 During this time, your doctor may work with you to lower the dose or change the number or types of medications you take.
 If you continue to have auras on medication, your doctor may advise against weaning yourself completely off the medication.

 Driving privileges are granted by the DMV, not the doctor.
 We advise patients to wait until they are seizure-free for six months before applying for driving privileges.
 Patients who have never driven or patients who have not driven for many years, are advised to begin with a driver training course and proceed slowly.
-Your doctor will assist with the medical information required on the California DMV forms.
+Your neurologist will assist with the medical information required on the California DMV forms.
 Patients who live outside of California should follow the rules of their local DMV.

 Once it is clear that a patient has refractory epilepsy, there is little to gain by waiting.
 After decades of uncontrolled seizures, a patient may develop a lifestyle of restricted activity and feel unprepared to take advantage of new opportunities, even if he or she becomes seizure-free after surgery.
 Thus, age, attitudes, lifestyle, family support and educational background all enter into the equation.
 The average age at the time of surgery is 20 - 40 years.
 The ideal age may be younger still.
 However, age itself is not a reason for exclusion from surgery.
 Patients less than one year of age and patients 60 and older have been operated on successfully.
+If you have tried two medications and not had resolution, see a neurosurgeon.

 If you wish to meet with a person who has already had epilepsy surgery, this can be arranged.
 Be sure to ask questions and remember that communication with your doctors is essential.